 Knowing how to stop spending money is an important skill for life.
 Overspending can be incredibly stressful.
 People can feel pressure to spend money they donot have and get into debt, which can lead to all kinds of problems.
 Do not start the New Year in debt just for one day of over-indulgence, learn how to stop spending money now.

 The number one issue couples row over is money, even when they are very rich.
-However, it doesn’t have to be that way.
+However, it does not have to be that way.
 Overspending and all the stress that goes with it can be avoided.
 Whether it be special holidays, festivities, weddings or birthdays, knowing how to stop spending money will serve you well throughout life.

-What’s Your Relationship With Money?
+What Is Your Relationship With Money?